Drug Testing Program Frequently Asked Questions

 The Safe Harbor Program

 A fundamental purpose of the NRC Drug-Free Workplace Plan is to assist employees who themselves are seeking treatment for drug use.
 NRC takes disciplinary action against any employee found to use illegal drugs in every circumstance except one: if the employee enters the Safe Harbor Program.
 Upon entering the Safe Harbor Program, NRC does not initiate disciplinary action against employees who meet all three of the following conditions: voluntarily admits his or her drug use, completes counseling or a rehabilitation program, and thereafter refrains from drug use.

-Since the key to the rehabilitative effectiveness of the Safe Harbor Program is an employee's willingness to admit his or her problem, to participate in this program the employee must voluntarily disclose illegal drug use to a supervisory official in his or her management chain prior to receiving notification of selection for random testing.
+Since the key to the rehabilitative effectiveness of the Safe Harbor Program is an employee's willingness to admit his or her problem, to participate in this program the employee must voluntarily disclose illegal drug use to a supervisory official in his or her management chain prior to receiving notification of selection for randon testing.
 Since employees are not aware of the date they will be required to provide a urine specimen, this serves as an incentive for early disclosure by the employee.
 The Safe Harbor Program is also not available to employees found to have used illegal drugs by direct observation or through evidence obtained from an arrest or criminal conviction.
-For additional information on the Safe Harbor Program, please contact the Employee Assistance Program Manager at 301-415-7113.
+For additional information on the Safe Harbor Program, please contact the EAP Manager at 301-415-7113.